stdmedoth/FlagsHackTheBox/README.md

 ## Overview

-Each completed challenge comes with a detailed `report.txt` file.
+Each completed challenge comes with a detailed `report.md` file.
 This file contains a concise explanation of the methods I employed to discover and capture the user/machine flag.
 You'll find comprehensive writeups that cover various penetration testing techniques and strategies.

 ## Usage